Rudeus/cubrid-manual/en/admin/admin_utils.rst

     *   Total Memory Usage : Total amount of heap memory in use

-        *   for meta info : The memory usage of the metadata used to track and manage the total heap memory usage.
+        *   for meta info : The memory usage of the metadata used to track and manage the total heap memory usage

     *   File Name : Name of the CUBRID source code file and line number where the heap memory allocation occurred